GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Shining Helm**, $68,000
 Unique
 1.5 lb.
 A fine helm polished to perfection.
 When worn, *it emits bright light out 1 yard, fair light a yard beyond that, and dim light 1 foot beyond that.
-When the wearer is wounded, the reach of the bright light is extended by a number a of feet equal to the attack result.
-Qhen this occurs, it inflicts a radiant attack against every creature within the bright light other than the wearer.
+When the wearer is wounded, the reach of the bright light is extended by a number of feet equal to the attack result.
+When this occurs, it inflicts a radiant attack against every creature within the bright light other than the wearer*.

 **Spore Pouch**, $19,000
 1 lb.